How to lead a team? Motivate your employees to be their best.

 - Mentor employees

-Some people are instinctively skilled at leading, while others have to work at it.
-Either way, it’s helpful to study and practice leadership.
+Some people are instinctively skilled at team management and team leadership, while others have to work at it.
+Either way, it’s helpful to study what effective leadership looks and sounds like.
 Be open to reading leadership books, listening to leadership podcasts (this one comes to mind…), and taking in-person and online leadership training courses.
-It’s the kind of thing that pays off in huge dividends.
+Studying other team leaders is the kind of thing that pays huge dividends.